Javran/twig/page_src/index.md

 5. use " `.cmds` " to grab available commands, " `.alias` " to find alias of a given command.
 6. more detailed help document is [here](/help/commandhelp)

+> If you are the administrator of this application,
+> and REQUIRE_INVITATION is set,
+> please login and visit [this page](/invite/management) to generate invitation codes.

 </font>